 People who watch website trends believe that accessibility is likely to be a factor in SEO in the near future.
 Just as past changes to search engine algorithms have decimated the traffic of once popular websites that no longer meet modern design or content standards, a tweak that prioritizes accessible web design could drive the traffic of non-accessible sites down dramatically overnight.
 By embracing accessible design now, you’ll stay ahead of the curve.

 Is your website holding back your content marketing success?
-At Pennington Creative, we can help you cut through the noise about content marketing and web design with industry-specific solutions that are customized for your specific needs, so your current—and future—customers can find you online.
-We help businesses of all sizes and budgets, and we can help your brand win in the competitive digital environment.
-Get started on your new digital strategy by scheduling a discovery call to learn more about how we can help your business grow its online presence and connect with more customers.
-Contact us online to set up a consultation with a digital marketing specialist in Tucson today.
+At Pennington Creative, we can help you cut through the noise about content marketing and web design.
+We offer industry-specific solutions customized for your specific needs, so your current—and future—customers can find you online.
+Our company helps businesses of all sizes and budgets win in the competitive digital environment.
+We’ll show you how we can help your business grow its online presence and connect with more customers.
+To set up a consultation with a digital marketing specialist in Tucson, contact us online today!